 The rise of generative AI (GenAI) technologies has the potential to significantly disrupt and transform the financial services industry.
 From empowering staff to handle unstructured documents more quickly and accurately, providing “real-time” assurance capabilities or automating customer interactions, GenAI could drive major efficiency gains and enable new capabilities across banking, insurance, investments and more.

 However, as financial institutions rush to adopt GenAI, there is a risk they will take a “gotta new hammer so I am going to start hitting things” approach – in other words, indiscriminately deploying AI without carefully considering the alignment with the overall strategy, its implications, and potential unintended consequences.
-Establishing robust governance frameworks and policies around GenAI will be critical for financial services organizations to realize the benefits of these powerful new tools while mitigating risks and driving responsible adoption.
+Establishing robust governance frameworks and policies around GenAI will be critical for financial services organisations to realise the benefits of these powerful new tools while mitigating risks and driving responsible adoption.

 What should I include in a GenAI governance framework for financial services?

-• Clear criteria and processes for evaluating potential GenAI use cases and risk/materiality level, with focus on areas that deliver tangible customer/business value while aligning to the organization’s risk appetite and vision.
+- Clear criteria and processes for evaluating potential GenAI use cases and risk/materiality level, with focus on areas that deliver tangible customer/business value while aligning to the organization’s risk appetite and vision.

-• Guidelines on acceptable data usage captured in prompts, including procedures for data quality checks, bias testing, and privacy protection.
+- Guidelines on acceptable data usage captured in prompts, including procedures for data quality checks, bias testing, and privacy protection.

-• Explainable and auditable processes with clarity on each service can fail gracefully, with ongoing monitoring for model drift and anomalies.
+- Explainable and auditable processes with clarity on each service can fail gracefully, with ongoing monitoring for model drift and anomalies.

-• Defined roles and responsibilities for AI oversight, likely including assigning overall accountability, risk management, compliance, legal, and business stakeholders in addition to technical teams.
+- Defined roles and responsibilities for AI oversight, likely including assigning overall accountability, risk management, compliance, legal, and business stakeholders in addition to technical teams.

-• Processes for human-in-the-loop review of high-stakes AI decisions and outputs
+- Processes for human-in-the-loop review of high-stakes AI decisions and outputs

-• Transparency to customers on how AI is being applied and recourse options if issues arise.
+- Transparency to customers on how AI is being applied and recourse options if issues arise.

-• Alignment to emerging industry standards and regulatory guidance on AI governance
+- Alignment to emerging industry standards and regulatory guidance on AI governance

 What risks will my generative AI governance framework mitigate?